ODAI Process Overview

 The first step in our process is for a student to contact ODAI to discuss accommodations.
 Some students reach out to ODAI on their own, while others are referred by their program or an individual faculty member.

-Upon contacting ODAI, a student will be instructed to complete the access form to provide ODAI some information about their disability and their accommodation needs.
+Upon contacting ODAI, a student will be instructed to complete the Access Form to provide ODAI some information about their disability and their accommodation needs.
+(Current students should use this link for the Access Form; admitted students without CU credentials should use this link and click on "start/resume application" to get to the Access Form).

 2